annenkov/concert-testing-examples/README.md

 docker build -t concert-testing-image .
 ```

-After build finishes, one can interact with the image using the following command:
+After build finishes, one can connect to the image in the interactive mode using the following command:

 ```
 docker run -it concert-testing-image